 Talking Points: FY19 Appropriations

-The challenge: The Administration’s budget request for FY19 reiterates many of the cuts and eliminations proposed for programs that older adults and their families rely on.
+The challenge: The Administration’s budget request for FY19 reiterates many of the cuts and eliminations proposed for FY18 for programs that older adults and their families rely on.

 Remember to Say Thanks

 If you are able to meet with your members of Congress, don’t forget to send a thank you.
 It’s an important way to build the relationship.
 Send a traditional thank you letter through the mail and express your appreciation in a public way through social media.

 - Use our sample thank you letter to get started.

 - Look up your delegation’s social media info using Twitter’s verified list.